vraeianova/Searchella/README.md

 # Searchella
-Searchella is an faster api to search keywords on mail
+Searchella is a faster API to search keywords on mail databases